onderonur/react-intersection-observer-hook/README.md

 🔨 Under construction... 🔨

 This is a React hook to use [Insersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) declaratively.
+It is written in TypeScript (thanks to [TSDX](https://github.com/jaredpalmer/tsdx)).
+So, you can use it with your TypeScript projects easily.

 Live demo [**here**](https://onderonur.github.io/react-intersection-observer-hook).